Required libraries

 Boost

-As GLIMPSE2 only requires few of the boost libraries, we’ll build the smallest possible boost build, without requiring root privileges.
+As GLIMPSE2 only requires few of the Boost libraries, we’ll build the smallest possible Boost build, without requiring root privileges.
 Please refer to the Boost installation instructions for complete details.
 Here we provide a basic script to the minimal build of Boost v1.73.0 required to run GLIMPSE2:

 wget https://boostorg.jfrog.io/artifactory/main/release/1.73.0/source/boost_1_73_0.tar.bz2